light156/multi-ancestry-COJO/README.md

 chmod +x manc_cojo
 ```

-You can confirm it is running by checking its usage information, which prints the available options and their brief description:
+You can confirm it is running by checking its usage information and available options:

 ```bash
 ./manc_cojo --help